Tandem Pilot training

 Firstly, you’ll need to be a BHPA member and at least Pilot rated.
 If you aren’t a BHPA member, you can still take part in our course but we couldn’t issue a qualification, however we could award a certificate of successful completion.

-You must be at least 18 years old, and have more than 200 hours of paragliding hill flying.
-This means that ground handling, winch flying or paramotor hours don’t count towards it.
+You must be at least 18 years old, and have more than 250 hours of paragliding hill flying (the minimum for the BHPA is 200 but we ask for 250 hours).
+This means that ground handling, winch flying or paramotor hours don’t count towards your hours.
 In reality, you’ll find the course a lot easier if you’ve got well in excess of the 200 hour minimum.

 Once you complete your course and pass your examination you’ll be able to fly family and friends which is so much fun.
 It really adds another dimension, being able to share something that you love.

-If you want to charge for flights, you must do these through a school which is a significantly longer process so if you’re hoping for a commercial ticket, I’m afraid it is much more complicated.
+If you want to charge for flights, you must do these through a school which is a significantly longer process so if you’re hoping for a commercial ticket, I’m afraid it is much more complicated and this isn’t it.

 We run 2 courses per year, one in early summer and one at the end of the summer and they do tend to book up really early so if you are interested, please give us a call and we’ll talk you through it.
 Our next course is from 6 – 15 September 2020 and details can be found here